RaiMan/SikuliX1/README.md

  - for `bugreports and requests for features or enhancements` use the issue tracker here
  - for `bugfixes` related to the latest release version (currently 2.0.0) you should create a pull request against the release branch (currently `release_2.0.x`), so your fix will be in the next bug-fix release (currently 2.0.1)
 - for `smaller bugfixes and/or feature enhancements` related to the running delopement (currently branch master as version 2.1.0-SNAPSHOT and dev_... branches) you should create a pull request against the target branch
+- a pull request should target only one branch.
+It is the resposibility and job of the maintainer to apply the changes to other branches in case
 - for `more complex revisions and/or enhancements` you should ask for a developement branch together with a short description of your ideas

  **Please respect the following rules and guidelines when contributing**
   - Start with smaller fixes.
 E.g. choose an issue from the issue tracker and try to fix it.
 Or fix issues you encounter while using SikuliX.